sigsum/log-go/README.md

 # Sigsum log-go

-This repository provides an implementation of a Sigsum log server, based on the [sigsum protocols](https://git.glasklar.is/sigsum/project/documentation/-/blob/main/log.md).
+This repository provides a Sigsum log server, implementing the the [sigsum protocols](https://git.glasklar.is/sigsum/project/documentation/-/blob/main/log.md).
 The log server provides replication between a primary and a secondary node, and it interacts with configured witnesses to collect